Ghatashraddha

 The film won three awards at the 25th National Film Awards, awarded for films of 1977.
 It won the award for Best Feature Film, Best Music Direction (B. V. Karanth) and Best Child Artist (Ajith Kumar).

 In 2002, Ghatashraddha became the only Indian film to be chosen by the National Archive of Paris among 100 others, during the centenary celebrations of cinema.
-At the 2009 International Film Festival of India, it was announced one of the 20 best films in Indian cinema, having received 1.6 million votes.
+At the 2009 International Film Festival of India, it was announced as one of the 20 best films in Indian cinema, having received 1.6 million votes.

 Plot

 Udupa (Ramaswamy Iyengar) runs a run down Vedic school, operating from his house in a village.
 Apart from his uncontrollable and unruly students, he lives with his young daughter, Yamuna (Meena Kuttappa), already a widow.
 Naani (Ajit Kumar), the innocent boy from a distant village, is a new student.
 A bond develops between a homesick Naani and Yamuna.
 Yamuna has a lover, a school teacher, whom she meets clandestinely.
 She is also pregnant by him.
 As Udupa goes out of town to raise funds for his crumbling school, things go out of hand at the school.
-The students go out of control and soon the entire village knows about Yamuna’s pregnancy.
+The students go out of control and soon the entire village knows about Yamuna's pregnancy.
 The traditional village members excommunicate Yamuna.
-Her lover gets the baby aborted without anyone’s knowledge.
+Her lover gets the baby aborted without anyone's knowledge.
 Udupa returns and on finding out what has happened, performs the last rites of his living daughter.
 Amidst all these, Naani is the only person in the village determined to support her but not for long for his father comes back to take him away.
 Yamuna is shaved bald and is abandoned under a banyan tree.